What are Flexible Learning Spaces?

 Survey results from students who were actively learning in one of these spaces showed an increase in creativity, collaboration, and critical thinking skills.
 While many public education foundations are not sponsoring these pieces, our foundation thinks that the environment in which students learn is just as important as the content.

-In 2018, we donated $30,000 to BCSC, which will be used to purchase items for the third grade classrooms at BIS and the first grade classrooms at BPS, as well as $25,000 to renovate the old BHS wrestling room space into the new BCEF Bulldog Center.
+In 2018, we donated $30,000 to BCSC to purchase items for the third grade classrooms at BIS and the first grade classrooms at BPS, as well as $25,000 to renovate the old BHS wrestling room space into the new BCEF Bulldog Center.